seandstewart/bardly/pending/romances/the-tempest/11-player.md

 A solemn air and the best comforter
 To an unsettled fancy cure thy brains,
 Now useless, boil'd within thy skull!
 There stand,
-For you are spell-stopp’d.
+For you are spell-stopp'd.
 Holy Gonzalo, honourable man,
 My true preserver, and a loyal sir
-To him you follow’st!
+To him you follow'st!
 I will pay thy graces
 Home both in word and deed.
 Most cruelly
 Didst thou, Alonso, use me and my daughter:
 Thy brother was a furtherer in the act.
-Thou art pinch’d fort now, Sebastian.
+Thou art pinch'd fort now, Sebastian.
 Flesh and blood,
-You, brother mine, that entertain’d ambition,
+You, brother mine, that entertain'd ambition,
-Expell’d remorse and nature; who, with Sebastian,
+Expell'd remorse and nature; who, with Sebastian,
 Whose inward pinches therefore are most strong,
-Would here have kill’d your king; I do forgive thee,
+Would here have kill'd your king; I do forgive thee,
 Unnatural though thou art.
 Their understanding
 Begins to swell, and the approaching tide
 Will shortly fill the reasonable shore